 ‘Tis the season, burger season.
 Summer if officially here.
 Summer solstice was June 20th, my birthday, along with a full moon (aaauuuuu!!).
 I’m pumped for a great one!

 Bacon/Prosciutto: oven roasted to crispy perfection, arrange on a sheet pan and place in the oven, then set to 350F.
-After it’s done pre-heating, check on it, close the oven, it will need another 5-8 minutes.
+After it’s done preheating, check on it, close the oven, it will need another 5-8 minute.

 Thinly sliced onion.
 Pickles.
 Avocado.